Grand-Axe/LushCoin/Readme.md

 ### Knowledge liberty

 The LushCoin model promotes the liberty to know - free transfer and cross-pollination of ideas in an open source ecosystem that rewards innovators.
-Access to knowledge should be free.<br />
+Access to knowledge should be free.<br /><br />

+### Voting

+LushCoin's consensus system will serve as the vote mechanism for [Awesome City](https://github.com/Grand-Axe/Awesome-City).<br />

 ### Notices